Trump administration seeking $5.95 billion 'down payment' on disaster funding

 The nearly $6 billion request will be described as a "down payment" on federal aid in a letter to House Speaker Paul Ryan from White House budget director Mick Mulvaney, the senior administration official said.
 The Trump administration is expected to make subsequent funding requests to help in the multi-billion dollar rebuilding effort that will need to take place in Texas and Louisiana, where tens of thousands of people were forced from their homes due to hurricane damage and flooding brought on by record-breaking rainfall.

+Separately, the administration is expected in the upcoming debate over a bill to avoid a government shutdown by the end of month to ask for authority to spend $6.7 billion in disaster relief for FEMA more quickly, the administration officials and a senior House GOP leadership aide said.

-The down payment request is not currently expected to be tied to a bill Congress must soon approve to raise the federal debt limit, the two officials said.
+As it stands now, the request for the down payment emergency aid is not tied to any proposal to increase the federal debt limit, the sources said.

 Congress must raise the debt ceiling deadline by the end of September, a deadline that may move up due to the additional disaster funding requests.
 The debt ceiling deadline is a controversial matter in Congress and some hoped to see the issue tied to disaster funding to ensure the debt ceiling would be raised.